-- 1.1 A private limited company is the most common form of trading vehicle for businesses in the UK. - 1.2 The key features and requirements of a private limited company are that: - it has separate legal personality from its owners (shareholders), meaning that it is considered a separate legal person in its own right, distinct from its shareholders and directors; - responsibility for the management of a company generally falls to the board of directors; and - the liability of each shareholder for the company's debt is generally limited to the amount which is paid up on that shareholder's shares.

-A company must have an issued share capital comprising at least one share.
+- 1.1 A private limited company is the most common form of trading vehicle for companies in the UK. - 1.2 The key features and requirements of a private limited company are that: - It will have a separate legal personality from its owners (shareholders). - Responsibility for the management of a company generally falls to its directors; - The liability of each shareholder for the company's debt and other liabilities is generally limited to the amount which remains unpaid on that shareholder's shares; - It must have an issued share capital comprising at least one share.
 Each issued share must have a fixed nominal value.
-The ways in which a company can alter its share capital is strictly controlled by the CA 2006.
-There are also strict statutory controls on a company's ability to make returns of value (dividends or distributions in specie) to its shareholders.

-A company must have at least one director, who must be a natural person (i.e. the only director of a company cannot be another corporate entity).
-A private limited company is not required to have a company secretary, although it may choose to do so.

-The nominal value of a private limited company does not have to exceed a specified amount.
+The ways in which a company can alter its share capital is strictly controlled by the Companies Act 2006 ("CA 2006").
+There are also strict statutory controls on a company's ability to make returns of value (dividends) to its shareholders; - It must have at least one director.
+A private limited company is not required to have a company secretary, although it may choose to do so; and - The nominal value of a private limited company does not have to exceed a specified amount.
+It is common practice for a private company to be incorporated with a share capital made up of just one £1 share.